-There are 418 affordable apartments in Sumter County that offer reduced rents to low-income households.
+There are 418 low-income apartments in Sumter County that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of the City of Americus||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Sumter County features 890 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.